List of Friday the 13th characters

-Friday the 13th is an American horror franchise that consists of twelve slasher films, a television show, novels, and comic books.
+Friday the 13th is an American horror franchise that consists of twelve slasher films, two television shows, novels, and comic books.
 The main villain in the series is Jason Voorhees, who drowned at Camp Crystal Lake as a boy due to the negligence of the teenage counselors.
 Decades later, the lake is rumored to be "cursed" and is the setting for a series of mass murders.
 Jason is featured in all of the films, either as the killer or as the motivation for the killings.
 Each entry in the series features a different cast of characters, including a final girl who defeats the killer in the end.
 Recurring characters in the series include Jason's vengeful mother Pamela Voorhees, Alice Hardy, Tommy Jarvis and Crazy Ralph.